razshare/svelte-animated-pixels/README.md

 # Svelte Animated Pixels

-This library provides an easy way to create pixelated canvas animations by just declaring maps of pixels a strings.
+This library provides an easy way to create pixelated canvas animations by just declaring maps of pixels as strings.

 Install with: